maniadel/hubiquitus4java/README.md

 * TestClient allows to test a hubiquitus plateform
 * HFacebook simple client allows to retrive data from facebook using HFacebook componement
 * HTwitter Simples Clients allows to retrive data from twitter and post a tweets using HTwitterAPI-1.1
-* HInstagram Simple Client allows to retrive data from Instagram using HInstagramAPI
 * HGooglePlus Simple client allows to retrive data from Instagram using HGooglePlus